 Earnings of Note

-- Wholesale Inventories for February are estimated to rise +.4% versus a -.2% decline in January.
+- Construction Spending for April is estimated to rise +.4% versus a +.1% gain in March.